Mean field analysis of reverse annealing for code-division multiple-access multiuser detection: CDMA model with quantum fluctuations

-Firstly, we formulate the classical CDMA model and move onto the quantum system.
 The main concept of the CDMA model is as follows: The digital signal of each user is modulated and transmitted to a base station through fully synchoronous channels.
 By demodulating the received signal composed of the multiuser signals and noises, we infer the original signal from the provided information.
+The following formulation is mainly based on the previous study of the CDMA model with quantum fluctuations \cite{otsubo_2014}.
+They add the transverse field to the original CDMA model and compute the partition function following the prescription of the statistical mechanics.
+They used the Suzuki-Trotter decomposition to deal with quantum fluctuation written in the transverse field and the replica method to compute the averaged free energy over the quenched randomness related to the signals and modulation.
+In the present study, we employ the same methods to tackle the MPM estimation of CDMA by using the ARA and setting the initial Hamiltonian depending on the initial candidate solution.

 We consider that $N$ users communicate via fully synchronous channels.
 At the base station, the receiver obtains the signal as follows:

 where $\xi_i\in \{\pm1\}$, ($i=1, \dots, N$) is the original information and $\eta_i^\mu\in \{\pm1\}$ ($i=1, \dots, N$ , $\mu=1,\dots , K$) is the spreading code for each user $i$.
 The length of the spreading codes for each user $i$ is represented by $K$.
 The channel noise $\epsilon^\mu$ is added into the received signal.
 The received signal \eqref{E1} can be expressed as